-- Reach out to your friends and family, perhaps they could provide a temporary home for your pet while we work together on a permanent home.
+- Reach out to your friends and family to ask if they can provide a temporary home for your pet while you use Rehome by AdoptaPet to find your pet a permanent home.

 - Let your veterinary clinic know about your situation.
-They may have some suggestions, and at times, they may even know of a family looking to adopt another pet, or even provide boarding for your pet in the interim.
+They may have suggestions, know of a family looking to adopt, or provide boarding for your pet .

 - If financially feasible, keep your pet in a boarding facility during this time.

-- Connect with rescue organizations in your area to see if they can provide temporary housing.
+- Search for local shelters and rescues to contact each directly, to ask if they can help you.
 Prior to reaching out, please keep in mind:

-- Many rescues do not have a brick-and-mortar facility, they rely on a network of foster homes that have a tendency to stay full.
+- Many rescues do not have a brick-and-mortar facility.
+They rely on a network of foster homes, so may not have an immediate opening.

 - Many rescue organizations are run by volunteers who have full-time jobs; they may not be able to respond immediately to your call or email.

 Pro Tip: If your pet is a purebred, start by focusing on breed-specific rescues.
-You may search our network for rescues in your area but always do an online search, as Google can be very helpful too; simply type in, for example, “Basset Hound Rescues near me”.
-Oftentimes you may have more luck with a breed-specific rescue, and even if they are unable to help, they should be able to refer you to other rescues that may have space.
+You may search www.AdoptaPet.com for rescues in your area but also do an online search, as Google can be very helpful too; simply type in, for example, “Basset Hound Rescues near me”.
+You may have more luck with a breed-specific rescue, and even if they are unable to help, they may be able to refer you to other rescues that can.

 - As a last resort, relinquish your pet to a shelter.
 Please know and understand prior to relinquishing your pet, every shelter does not have the resources and/or space to house each pet in their care until they’re adopted—some pets may be euthanized.